Evaluating LLM-generated code for domain-specific languages: molecular dynamics with LAMMPS: Related Work

-Among scientific DSLs, LAMMPS's input language provides a particularly instructive case.
-Its complexity illustrates the broader usability challenges facing scientific DSLs.
-Recent efforts to improve accessibility highlight complementary strategies.
+Among scientific DSLs, LAMMPS's input language provides a particularly instructive case, and recent work has explored multiple strategies for easing the burden it places on users.
 The LAMMPS-GUI project \cite{lammps_tutorials_2025} has lowered the barrier to entry by providing a graphical interface with syntax highlighting, auto-completion, and inline help for configuring and running simulations.
-AI-based approaches extend this direction: MDAgent \cite{shi2025fine}, a fine-tuned LLM assistant, can generate and review scripts for thermodynamic property calculations, suggesting that domain-specific training improves output quality.
-At the same time, its reliance on researchers to manually inspect inputs, and on the AI model to evaluate its own code, emphasizes the need for independent parsers and linters that can validate DSLs automatically.
-Pushing automation further, DynaMate \cite{mendible2025dynamate} provides a modular multi-agent framework that manages the full molecular dynamics workflow from setup to analysis.
-Instead of writing inputs directly, it coordinates tools that use a Python package to convert high-level arguments into LAMMPS scripts, but this approach remains limited by template-based scaffolding.
-Together, these projects demonstrate progress in easing LAMMPS usability through graphical interfaces and AI-driven frameworks, while also showing that systematic evaluation and generalization across scientific domains remain open challenges.
+In service of these goals, AI-based approaches have attempted to translate natural-language descriptions into runnable scripts.
+MDAgent \mbox{\cite{shi2025fine}} is a fine-tuned LLM assistant that can generate and review scripts for thermodynamic property calculations, illustrating that domain-specific training can improve output quality.
+Its follow-up, MDAgent2 \mbox{\cite{Shi2026}}, addresses two LAMMPS-specific challenges: the scarcity of domain-specific training data and the lack of established evaluation benchmarks for generated scripts.
+To address the latter, MDAgent2 introduces MD-EvalBench, a quiz-style benchmark that scores both structural and functional correctness of generated LAMMPS scripts.
+Pushing automation further, DynaMate \cite{mendible2025dynamate} provides a modular multi-agent framework that manages the full molecular dynamics workflow from setup to analysis, coordinating tools that use a Python package to convert high-level arguments into LAMMPS scripts.
+Across these AI-based systems, scripts are generated by capable models, but their correctness is handled in different ways: through self-evaluation, fine-tuning on curated data, or template-based scaffolding.

+What these approaches share is the absence of an independent check against the DSL itself.
+MDAgent and MDAgent2 rely on the AI models to evaluate their own outputs, while DynaMate sidesteps free-form generation by sending requests through its curated templates; neither case includes a structure-aware validation step between the model and the simulation.
+Combined with the absence of compiler and linter infrastructure, this leaves syntactic errors uncaught until the simulation runs.
+Self-evaluation is poorly suited to detect these errors, and template scaffolding avoids them only by restricting what can be generated in the first place.
+The evaluation stage carries a similar gap: MD-EvalBench reports relative scores across low-parameter models without a breakdown of where and why generation fails, which limits both diagnosis and improvement.
+Progress on AI-generated scripts for scientific DSLs therefore requires validation tooling that is independent of the generating model and integrated into the generation process itself.